navi-language/website/learn.md

 ## If

-Like must programming languages, Navi has `if` statement for conditional execution.
+Like most programming languages, Navi has the `if` statement for conditional execution.

 ```nv
 use std.io;